shawn-stovall/enumerable-methods/README.md

 # enumerable-methods
-Enumerable Methods project for Project: Advanced Building Blocks from The Odin Project.
+Enumerable Methods project for <a href="http://www.theodinproject.com/ruby-programming/advanced-building-blocks">Project: Advanced Building Blocks</a> from <a href="http://www.theodinproject.com/">The Odin Project</a>.